An orangerie is the perfect balance between an extended room and a conservatory.

 Along the way we’ll take care of all flooring, electrics, heating and ventilation, and handle any local authority permissions you might need.
 We’ll even decorate – so all you have to do is enjoy it.

-See and explore your new conservatory before we build it.
+See and explore your new orangerie before we build it.
 We’ll create a fully immersive, 3D digital model, using the photographs we take when we visit to survey your home.
 Choose finishes and details and we’ll add them to the model.
 To get an idea of how it works, explore the examples here.

 Our Climate Control system allows you to regulate the temperature in your conservatory.
 It will heat or cool, dehumidify and purify the air at the touch of a button or set timer.
 We believe it is the perfect way to control the climate in your conservatory and get the most out of it all year round.